 Mary Beth Spang is a PsyD student in Pittsburgh, PA.
 She has worked in mental health since graduating with her master’s degree in Human Development and Psychology from Harvard and is now a therapist in Pittsburgh, PA.
 She works with youth ages 18-25 living with mental illness, helping them to transition into a more independent lifestyle equipped with coping skills for managing their mental health.
-Diagnosed with Major Depressive Disorder, Generalized Anxiety Disorder, and Post-Traumatic Stress Disorder herself, she also writes about her personal experience living with and managing mental illness.
+Diagnosed with Major Depressive Disorder, Generalized Anxiety Disorder, and Obsessive-Compulsive Disorder herself, she also writes about her personal experience living with and managing mental illness.
 Her writing has appeared in The Mighty, Disability Disclosed, and Germ Magazine.

 Will Halim was born in Jakarta, Indonesia, lived in the Bay Area and Pasadena in California, educated in Electrical Engineering & Computer Science at UC Berkeley, worked in banking, software consulting, semiconductor and is currently a nonprofit entrepreneur.